 We use Experimental TROs to see if a scheme will work in practice.
 They can be made for up to 18 months.
 They may become permanent if successful.

-Visit our Experimental TRO page to see the schemes currently under consultation.
+Visit our Experimental TRO page to see the schemes we consulted on.

 Visit our Coronavirus walking and cycling schemes page for more information about the project.